 • How the child is doing in school (present level of performance)

 • Annual education goals and how the school will track progress

 • The services the child will get, including special education and related services

 • The timing of services (when they start, how often they occur, and how long they last)

 • Any accommodations (changes to the child’s learning environment)

 • Any modifications (changes to what the child is expected to learn or know)

 • How the child will participate in standardized tests

 • How the child will be included in general education classes and school activities

-There is no standard 504 plan.
+There’s no standard 504 plan.
 Unlike an IEP, a 504 plan doesn’t have to be a written document.
-A 504 plan generally includes the following:
+Plans generally include:

 • Specific accommodations, supports, or services for the child